juliettef/enkiWS/readme.md

 Small games developers like ourselves typically have very irregular backend requirements - website and service traffic are typically relatively low, but spike when there's a new release or if some content goes viral.
 Google App Engine (GAE) provides a low cost scalable solution for this scenario.
 For more information see our article on [Implementing a static website in Google App Engine](http://www.enkisoftware.com/devlogpost-20130823-1-Implementing_a_static_website_in_Google_App_Engine.html) or [Wolfire's article on GAE for indie developers](http://blog.wolfire.com/2009/03/google-app-engine-for-indie-developers/) as well as [Wolfire's article on hosting the Humble Indie Bundle](http://blog.wolfire.com/2010/06/Hosting-the-Humble-Indie-Bundle-on-App-Engine).

+Note that if you don't want to use Google App Engine, you can use [the open source AppScale](http://www.appscale.com/) environment to run this code on other platforms.

 ### Why Python?

 Python is sufficiently popular and easy to use that it made a convenient choice of language from those available on Google App Engine.
 We considered Google's Go language, but although it has many benefits we thought it would be less widely known in the game development community.